splunk/splunk-operator/docs/SmartStore.md

 ## Creating a SmartStore-enabled Indexer Cluster
+1. Configure remote store credentials by either:
+   * Configure role based credentials via service account or annotations, or
-1. Create a Secret object with Secret & Access credentials, as explained in [Storing SmartStore Secrets](#storing-smartstore-secrets)
+   * Create a Secret object with Secret & Access credentials, as explained in [Storing SmartStore Secrets](#storing-smartstore-secrets)
 2. Confirm your S3-based storage volume path and URL.
 3. Confirm the name of the Splunk indexes being used with the SmartStore volume.
 4. Create/Update the Cluster Master Customer Resource specification with volume and index configuration (see Example below)